Corporate Attendee FAQ

 • Require ADURS to sign a sponsorship/membership contract/agreement before payment will be made, which violates accreditation rules.

-• Failure to pay the registration fee by the due date for two years.
+• Failure to pay the registration fee by the due date twice.
+Renewable spot companies will lose their first right of refusal.